google/wireit/README.md

 npm run build
 ```

-If two or more seperate `npm run` commands are run for the same Wireit script
+If two or more separate `npm run` commands are run for the same Wireit script
 simultaneously, then only one instance will be allowed to run at a time, while
 the others wait their turn.
 This prevents coordination problems that can result
 in incorrect output files being produced.
 If `output` is set to an empty array,